realmbgl/kudo-tutorial/unit2/README.md

 kubectl apply -f .
 ```

-Once the install finished we should see the following pods.
+Once the install is finished we should see the following pods.
 ```
 kubectl get pods